onothimagen/cbp-transcription-desk/README.md

 If you look in the directory you set as 'path.image.export' in config.ini.php, you should see the images tiles in their respective directories.

+Once the installer has completed, the window can be refreshed and the processing jobs will be listed.

 ### View and zoom the tiled image ###